 This release of the software supports the following platforms and operating systems.
-The platforms listed in the Recommended column are the best ones to use.
-The ones in the Supported column have not been tested as much, and some features might not be supported.
-Operating systems in the Compatible column should work but have not been extensively tested.
-For some older versions, certain features might not be supported or workarounds might be required.
+The Recommended column lists the recommended versions, and the versions in the Supported column work, but might not support some features.
+The versions in the Compatible column should work, but have not been extensively tested.
+For some older versions, certain features might not be supported, or workarounds might be required.